-Colorado Paralegal Career Guide
+Colorado Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

 The state of Colorado does not directly regulate paralegal practice and has issued no formal Colorado paralegal certification requirements for those wishing to apply for positions as paralegals or legal assistants.
 State law only requires that paralegals operate under the direct supervision of an attorney.
 While there are several different paths to becoming a paralegal in the state, most Colorado paralegals possess a combination of education and experience, which may include on-the-job training or internships completed as part of a paralegal education program.

 1. Earn a degree or certificate in paralegal studies.

 Even though Colorado does not require a degree or certificate to become a paralegal, many paralegals choose to obtain a formal education earned at one of the Colorado paralegal programs.
 Many programs are available across the state, ranging from certificates to associate’s degrees to bachelor’s degrees.
 Currently, four Colorado paralegal programs are approved by the American Bar Association (ABA).1

 2. Gain experience.

 On-the-job experience can be gained through internships and job shadowing and is commonly offered as part of paralegal education programs.
 On-site training is also available at law firms and corporate legal departments throughout the state.
 Some paralegals even start at the entry level as document preparers or legal secretaries.